rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.86 Superscripts and subscripts

 <a name="0.4.86.1">0.4.86.1</a> Transcribe superscript and subscript characters on the line unless the sense would be affected (e.g., in a mathematical formula).
-Always transcribe a period in an abbreviation at the end of the abbrevation.
+Always transcribe a period in an abbreviation at the end of the abbreviation.

 >Example:
 ><CITE>Mr. Jas.
 McAdam</CITE>